 The other night, we were talking about playing a board game and my husband said, “Pick something you think you can beat me at.”
 Hmmm, tall order, but I picked Backgammon.

 I won one out of three games—I was a bit too tired to focus on strategy and, for the last game, followed a piece of advice which was more helpful to him than me.
-This game has a nice combination of luck (rolling the dice) and strategy (which pieces to move).
+Backgammon has a nice combination of luck (rolling the dice) and strategy (which pieces to move).

-This is an old favourite from our dating days.
+This is an old favourite two-player board game from our dating days.
 My family doesn’t like word games, so I’d never played Scrabble before meeting my hubby.
 In our ten-year-relationship, I’ve only beat him two or three times, but I have so much fun playing that I don’t mind (most of the time).

 Now we have a very large Scrabble collection: Travel Scrabble, Deluxe Scrabble (with quadruple word scores!), Scrabble for Juniors, UpWords (3D Scrabble), and of course, the The Official Scrabble Players Dictionary (a must for settling disputes over words).

-This one is good for those nights when you’re a little bit tired, because it doesn’t require quite as much thinking as some other games.
+Battleship is good for those nights when you’re a little bit tired, because it doesn’t require quite as much thinking as some other games.
 My husband and I each have different strategies for playing and, of course, there’s lots of chances to tease each other while contemplating where to shoot.

 Plus, if you have small kids running around while you’re playing, the red and white pieces stick in the board so if the board gets bumped it’s not quite the same catastrophe as someone bumping your Scrabble board…